hpe-storage/scod/docs/partners/kasten/index.md

 ## Snapshots and restores

-Kasten K10 provide the user with graphical interface and dashboard to schedule and perform data management operations.
+Kasten K10 provides the user with a graphical interface and dashboard to schedule and perform data management operations.
 There's also an API that can be manipulated with `kubectl` using CRDs.

 To perform snapshot and restore operations through Kasten K10 using the HPE CSI Driver for Kubernetes, please refer to the Kasten K10 documentation.